- 6 points

 - Contact hours

-- lectures: 3 hours per week; tutorials: 3 hours per week; labs: 6 hours per semester
+- lectures: 3 hours per week; practical classes: 3 hours per week; labs: 6 hours per semester

 - Enrolled students can access unit material via the LMS (Learning Management System).